hoosidesign/hoosidesign.github.io/_posts/2018-06-26-mobile-friendly-website-bloomington-indiana.md

 ![](/uploads/1.png)

-**"Page is mobile-friendly" in green and "Thus page is easy to use on a mobile device"**
+**"Page is mobile-friendly" in green and "This page is easy to use on a mobile device"**

 ![/uploads/2.png](https://app.forestry.io/sites/dyj3-skqf7gt-w/body-media//uploads/2.png)